AutoDash/AutoDash/README.md

 The GUI in Bounding Box mode.
-The bounding box currently being drawn is in green GUI Mode Specific State Information
+The bounding box currently being drawn is in green

+**GUI Mode Specific State Information**
-In Selection mode,  the information displayed is Number of objects selected as a participant in a collision The total number of objects
+In Selection mode, the information displayed is:
+- Number of objects selected as a participant in a collision
+- The total number of objects
-Whether this video is marked as a dashcam video
+- Whether this video is marked as a dashcam video

-In Bounding Box mode, the information displayed is
+In Bounding Box mode, the information displayed is:
-The target object and class, as set by <I>.
-Whether this id corresponds to a existing or new object is also shown The frames of the last 2 drawn bounding box inputs.
+- The target object and class, as set by `<I>`.
+Whether this id corresponds to a existing or new object is also shown
+- The frames of the last 2 drawn bounding box inputs.
 It will display only 1 if there is only 1 available, or so “No Input” if none is set
-If the mouse is currently clicking and dragging, the “Drawing from” and “Drawing to” selection shows coordinates of bounding box currently being drawn
+- If the mouse is currently clicking and dragging, the “Drawing from” and “Drawing to” selection shows coordinates of bounding box currently being drawn

 # Troubleshooting
 ## Runtime Errors